kleinefynn/NomNomlParser/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+1. Install Antlr4.8-Runtime (can be found on nuget)
-1. Download and copy the /src folder into your project
+2. Download and copy the /src folder into your project
-2. add `using NomNoml.Languages` and `using NomNoml.Parser` into your code
+3. add `using NomNoml.Languages` and `using NomNoml.Parser` into your code
-3. Load the NomNoml text into a string
+4. Load the NomNoml text into a string
-4. call `NomNomlLanguageParser.Parse<[Language to parse to]>([name of your string variable])`
+5. call `NomNomlLanguageParser.Parse<[Language to parse to]>([name of your string variable])`
-5. use the classes the function `Parse` returns
+6. use the classes the function `Parse` returns
-6. Profit
+7. Profit

 <!-- ROADMAP -->